Rjmoodie/yardpass-upgrade/SYSTEMATIC_FIXES_APPLIED.md

-# 🔧 Systematic Fixes Applied to YardPass
+# 🔧 Systematic Fixes Applied to Liventix

 ## 📋 Overview
 This document outlines all systematic fixes applied to resolve errors after the recent database schema migration pull.